Ex-Man City footballer Benjamin Mendy found not guilty of rape

 - Published

-Ex-Manchester City footballer Benjamin Mendy has been found not guilty of raping a woman and attempting to rape another.
+Ex-Manchester City footballer Benjamin Mendy has been cleared of raping a woman and attempting to rape another.

-The 28-year-old was accused of attacking a 24-year-old woman at his £4m mansion in Cheshire in October 2020.
+The 28-year-old was accused of attacking a 24-year-old woman at his £4m mansion in Mottram St Andrew, Cheshire in October 2020.

-He was also accused of the attempted rape of another woman, aged 29, who said he had also molested her at his home two years before.
+Mr Mendy was also accused of the attempted rape of another woman, aged 29, who said he had also molested her at his home two years before.

+It comes after he was cleared of six rapes at an earlier trial in January.

+The France international broke down in tears as the not guilty verdicts were read out by the jury foreman following a three-week trial at Chester Crown Court.

 This breaking news story is being updated and more details will be published shortly.
 Please refresh the page for the fullest version.